andrew-malokhatko/newtons_fractal/README.md

 ```bash
 ctest --verbose
 ```
-The `--verbose` flag ensures that detailed output, including timing information, is displayed.
+The `--verbose` flag ensures that timing information is displayed.